 A reduction in the loss resulting from a tort or a breach of contract.
-The part that has suffered a loss is under a duty to take all reasonable steps to mitigate his loss when claiming damages.
+The party that has suffered a loss is under a duty to take all reasonable steps to mitigate their loss when claiming damages.

 A form of dispute resolution where an independent third party (the mediator) assists the parties involved in the dispute to achieve a mutually acceptable resolution.